adrianbevan/IntroToML/NN/README.md

 # GRADnet-ML / NN
-GRADnet-ML Machine Learning Tutorial - TensorFlow and Neural Networks
+Introduction to Machine Learning Tutorial - TensorFlow and Neural Networks
 -------------------------------------------------------------------------------------------------
 This folder contains the TensorFlow-based notebooks that leads from linear regression examples to build and explore neural networks (NN).
 The following notebooks exist